FullStacked - Code, Run, Share. Anywhere.

 • JavaScript Packages management (similar to npm)

-• JavaScript Code Bundling (esbuild)
+• Code Bundling (esbuild)

 • ZIP Archiving